ATTENTION: The Camphill Villages in Norway do actively contribute to reducing the spread of the coronavirus.

 Phone:+47 33 44 41 00 (9-12 AM, Mon.-Fri.)

-Situated near Jevnaker lies Solborg.
+Solborg is situated near Jevnaker.
 Approximately 60 people live here.
 From Solborg there is a beautiful view of Norefjell — miles off, towards the west.
 Behind the village begins the forests that border the Oslo area.
-In addition to our farm and garden, the village has a a weavery, a bakery and a forestry-group.
+In addition to our farm and garden, the village has a weavery, a bakery and a forestry-group.

 Enquiries: Solborg, 3520 Jevnaker